 If you’ve decided to try a collagen supplement, there are a few things to consider to find the best supplement for your needs.
 These include collagen type, where it comes from and its form.

-Choosing the type of collagen you need is influenced by the health benefits you want to receive.
-For example, type I and type III collagen promote healthy skin, while type II helps form cartilage that cushions joints.
+Choose the type of collagen based upon the health benefits you want to receive.
+For example, type I and type III collagen supplements may help promote healthy skin, while type II supplements may help form cartilage that cushions joints.

 Supplements most often contain one or more of these three types, but some are multi-collagen blends that contain at least five types.